Call of Duty: Black Ops 6: Gameplay

-The multiplayer component puts two teams of six—split across the "Rogue Black Ops" and "Crimson One" factions—against each other across a wide selection of game modes, such as "Team Deathmatch", "Domination", "Hardpoint", and "Kill Order"; an exception to this is the round-based "Gunfight" mode, which puts two teams of two on small-sized maps with randomized loadouts.
-Like previous Call of Duty games, player performance is tracked with experience points (XP), which is earned by killing enemy players, completing objectives, or finishing challenges; XP can also be earned in the Zombies mode.
-As players rank up, they gain access to various loadout items, including new weapons, pieces of equipment, and perks, the latter of which are split into three "combat specialties": "Enforcer", "Recon", and "Strategist".
-Selecting three perks of the same specialty grants access to in-game buffs; for example, if a player has three "Strategist" perks equipped, they will be able to see enemy equipment through walls and deploy equipment faster.
+The multiplayer component puts two opposing teams—"Rogue Black Ops" and "Crimson One"—against each other across a wide selection of game modes, such as Team Deathmatch, Domination, Hardpoint, and Kill Order, most of which allow for six-versus-six combat; an exception to this is the round-based "Gunfight" mode, which puts two teams of two on small-sized maps with randomized loadouts.
+Like previous Call of Duty games, player performance is tracked with experience points (XP), which can be earned by killing enemy players, completing objectives, or finishing challenges; XP can also be earned in the Zombies mode.
+As players rank up, they gain access to various loadout items, including new weapons, pieces of equipment, and perks, the latter of which are split into three "combat specialties"; selecting three perks of the same specialty grants access to in-game buffs.
 Once players reach level 55, they can choose to enter the "Prestige" ranking system, which resets their progress back to level 1 but grants a set of cosmetic rewards and a token that can be used to permanently unlock any loadout item.
-This process can be done up to ten times; once players complete the tenth Prestige, they become a "Prestige Master" and are granted the ability to rank up to level 1000, and if they do so, they become a "Prestige Legend" and receive additional cosmetic items.
+This process can be done up to ten times; once players complete the tenth Prestige, they are granted the ability to rank up to level 1000, and if they do so, they receive additional cosmetic items.